 The pH of Organic-Lock is approximately 11, providing a level of weed deterrence and also longevity of the plant material.
 The high pH (11) slows down the microbial degradation (i.e. increases longevity), and it also makes it an unfavorable growing medium for new seeds (i.e. weeds) to germinate.

 The maximum slope that is acceptable for an Organic-Lock blended aggregate application is 20%.
 For slopes that are 10% or greater, we recommend installing runoff “diverters”, which are materials such as railroad ties (or equivalent) embedded in the pathway at a 45-degree angle to prevent water gaining momentum which can accelerate washout damage.

 Yes, an Organic-Lock blended aggregate surface can support vehicular traffic.
 It is most important that the base is properly constructed to support heavier traffic (8-12 inches of compacted ¾” crushed stone) and the Organic-Lock material is to be installed at a depth of 4 to 6 inches, compacted in lifts of 2 to 3 inches at a time.

 NOTE: Please see the following guidelines for more information about each type of application:

 Although the active bonding agent is a similar type of plant material, Organic-Lock is a patented blend of that includes a renewable plant resource.
 This both increase longevity and enhance bond strength, leading to superior stability compared to the Stabilizer product.
-See the test report here [insert link to performance test report – *Coming soon]

 Yes, Organic-Lock blended aggregate can be installed with a grid product.
 Field testing of this application type is ongoing.
 In some cases, it may be necessary to fill the grid cells with dry Organic-Lock material and surface wet this first layer, followed by the installation of 1 to 2 inches of pre-wet material on the surface.